Ickey Woods: Professional career

-The Cincinnati Bengals of the National Football League (NFL) in the second round, drafted Woods with the 31st overall selection, of the 1988 NFL Draft.
+The Cincinnati Bengals of the National Football League (NFL) drafted Woods in the second round (31st overall) of the 1988 NFL draft.
 He was a breakout star as a rookie, setting franchise rookie records for rushing with 1,066 yards (since broken by Corey Dillon), 15 touchdowns, and an NFL-leading 5.3 yards per carry, along with 228 yards and three touchdowns in the playoffs as the Bengals advanced to Super Bowl XXIII.
 His team lost the game 20-16 to the San Francisco 49ers, but he finished as the game's leading rusher with 79 yards.

-In 1989, Woods tore his left anterior cruciate ligament (ACL) in the second game of the season, a 41-10 victory over the Pittsburgh Steelers.
+Woods tore his left anterior cruciate ligament (ACL) in the second game of the 1989 season, a 41-10 victory over the Pittsburgh Steelers.
 He missed 13 months.
 By the time he returned, his starting role was filled by Harold Green.

+In 1990, Woods had 64 rushes for 268 yards and six touchdowns to go with 20 receptions and 162 yards receiving.

-In 1991, Woods injured his right knee in the preseason.
+Woods injured his right knee in the 1991 preseason.
 He returned at midseason but he ran for just 97 yards on 36 carries.
 He was out of football by age 26.
 His career statistics include 332 carries for 1,525 yards and 27 touchdowns, along with 47 receptions for 397 yards.
 Woods was later named #7 on NFL Top 10's Top Ten One-Shot Wonders.